apjanke/dotfiles/dotfiles/README.md

 Caution: `install-dotfiles` will clobber any locally-created files if you have them.
 It's not careful, and it's intended to be run in a newly created account, or one that already has dotfiles managed this way.

-I like to keep both the `dotfiles` and `oh-my-zsh-custom` repo clones in my Dropbox and link to them from there, so that my commonly used interactive machines pick up changes automatically without having to do a `git pull`, and for testing changes on multiple platforms before committing them.
+I like to keep both the `dotfiles` and `ohmyzsh-custom` repo clones in my Dropbox and link to them from there, so that my commonly used interactive machines pick up changes automatically without having to do a `git pull`, and for testing changes on multiple platforms before committing them.

 ## Organization